-Identity Management in Red Hat Enterprise Linux is a feature set specifically designed and integrated into Red Hat Enterprise Linux 6.2 and later to simplify identity management.
+Identity Management in Red Hat® Enterprise Linux® is designed and integrated into Red Hat Enterprise Linux to simplify identity management.
 This feature set is available free with your Red Hat Enterprise Linux subscription.
-It allows you to expand your use of Linux while at the same time reducing costs, administrative load, and rising compliance levels by implementing central authentication, identity look-up service, and fine-grained access control.
+Use it to expand how you use Linux while you reduce costs and administrative load.
+Increase your compliance levels by implementing identity and access management:

 Red Hat Directory Server

 Red Hat® Directory Server is an LDAP-compliant server product that centralizes user identity and application information.
 It provides an operating-system independent, network-based registry that you can use to store:

 - Application setting

 - Access-control information